SystemRage/py-kms/docker/README.md

     -e HWID=RANDOM \
     -e LOGLEVEL=INFO \
     -e LOGSIZE=2 \
-    -e LOGFILE=/var/log/py3-kms.log \
+    -e LOGFILE=/var/log/pykms_logserver.log \
     -v /etc/localtime:/etc/localtime:ro \
     -v /var/log:/var/log:rw \
     --restart unless-stopped pykmsorg/py-kms:[TAG]
 ```
 _Make sure to insert at `[TAG]` your wanted edition!
-The default is `latest`, which does not include SQLLite support.
-For all available tag check [this](https://hub.docker.com/r/pykmsorg/py-kms/tags) out._
+The default is `latest`, which does not include SQLite support.
+For all available tag check [this](https://hub.docker.com/r/pykmsorg/py-kms/tags)._
 Therefore you can omit the `-e SQLITE=...` and `-p 8080:8080` option if you plan to use the `minimal` or `latest` image.

 # Sqlite-web
 A web-based SQLite database browser written in Python.
-Start on http://example.com:8080/ in read-only mode for clients.db.
+Start on http://example.com:8080/ in read-only mode for _pykms_database.db_.

 # Options
 ```